 Deliverability

 Honeypots are digital traps designed to snare the most malicious hackers on the internet.
-But sometimes these traps accidentally capture even the most goodwilled email senders.
-Here’s how we avoid sticky honeypots and the dreaded blocklist.
+But sometimes these traps are so good, they accidentally capture reputable email senders.
+Learn how to avoid sticky honeypots and stay off the dreaded blocklist.

 PUBLISHED ON